kamilprzybyl/ft_ls/README.md

 # ft_ls
-This project made me recode the command "ls"
+This project made me recode the command "ls".
+This project is made mainly for fun and just for basic knowledge.
+It doesn't follow norm and probably has a lot of leaks :D

 <br />